The Architecture

 Framework criteria selection (max 3)

-Chose skill, effort, responsibility — excluded market rate, strategic importance, revenue contribution.
-These are the statutory factors under CA, CO, and Federal EPA.
+Skill, effort, responsibility — excluded market rate, strategic importance, revenue contribution.
+Statutory factors under CA, CO, Federal EPA.
 Invalid criteria make the framework indefensible.

 Market data positioning (max 3)

-Treated market data as an input, not a primary driver.
-CA courts have rejected "market rate" as a standalone affirmative defence.
-Using it as the determining factor imports existing gender gaps into your pay structure.
+Treat as input, not primary driver.
+CA courts rejected "market rate" as standalone affirmative defence.
+As determining factor it imports gender gaps.

 Risk map accuracy (max 3)

-Correctly placing California in the high-high quadrant — above Colorado — is the decisive judgement call.
-Underestimating CA is the most common mistake.
+Placing CA in the high-high quadrant — above Colorado — is the decisive call.
+Underestimating CA is the common mistake.

 Documentation strategy (max 3)

-Full documentation OR attorney-client privilege — both earn full marks.
-Minimal documentation earns none.
+Full documentation OR attorney-client privilege — both full marks.
+Minimal earns none.
 Good faith requires a paper trail.
-Both full and privileged documentation are legitimate, defensible approaches.

 Key Learnings

-• Three states, three definitions of "equal work" — design to the strictest standard (CA's substantially similar test).
+• Three states, three definitions of "equal work" — design to the strictest (CA's "substantially similar" test).

 • Market data reflects existing gender gaps.
-Using it as a primary pay justification imports those gaps and creates legal exposure.
+As primary pay justification, it imports them and creates exposure.

-• Documentation is a professional judgment call, not a hierarchy: full documentation proves good faith and requires a defensible framework; attorney-client privilege protects candid internal analysis while still producing a public framework.
-Both are valid.
-Minimal documentation — recording the outcome without the process — is the only wrong answer.
+• Documentation is a judgment call: full documentation proves good faith; attorney-client privilege protects candid analysis.
+Both valid.
+Minimal documentation — outcome without process — is the only wrong answer.

-• The framework you build now is the evidence Rachel Torres uses in Module 5.
+• The framework you build now is Rachel Torres's evidence in Module 5.
 Build it to survive a courtroom, not just an audit.

 Regulatory References